The Future Of Twitter

 Maybe Twitter will be okay.
 The problems that exist are vast, and sufficiently radical fixes might be too difficult.
 Reality has a way of slowing down ideologues.

 What seems clear is that Twitter will have to shed a lot of employees to fund this takeover.
 Where they will be lost is unclear.

-If Twitter does undo most of its moderation, advertisers who Twitter rely on for the foreseeable future might revolt.
+If Twitter does undo most of its moderation, advertisers who Twitter rely on for the foreseeable future will revolt.
 The ad industry is already well organized and militant about brand safety after its experiences with poor content moderation on Facebook and YouTube.

 Wealthy tycoons owning media companies is not new.
 What we’re seeing is a generational shift in who the owners are, a shift away from the industrial world of Henry Ford and production lines to the networked world of Steve Jobs and cloud services.